espressif/arduino-esp32/docs/source/lib_builder.rst

 Set ESP-IDF Branch
 ^^^^^^^^^^^^^^^^^^

-Set which branch of ESP-IDF to be used for compilation
+Set which branch of ESP-IDF is to be used for compilation

 .. code-block:: bash